polytwisters/polytwisters/README.md

 pdm run export_blend scratch/tetratwister_sections scratch/tetratwister.blend
 ```

 You can open this file in Blender to see the animation.
-When opening this file, note that initially the animation is at frame 1, which is empty.
 Drag around the animation frame to view the cross sections.

-To render with standard settings, you can just open Blender, or this script:
+To render with standard settings, you can use Blender's render feature, or this script:

 ```
 pdm run render_blend scratch/tetratwister.blend scratch/tetratwister.mp4